MODEL RESOLUTION FOR LABOR UNIONS

 A Resolution urging that Cuba be Removed from U.S. list of State sponsors of Terrorism

-WHEREAS: For the past 64 years, the United States has imposed an economic, commercial and financial embargo on Cuba which prevents most engagement and trade with the United States, as well as punishing other countries that engage with Cuba; and
+WHEREAS: Since 1962, the United States has imposed an economic, commercial and financial embargo on Cuba which prevents most engagement and trade with the United States, and penalizes other countries that engage with Cuba; and

 WHEREAS: This embargo continues to inflict daily hardships and deprivations on the Cuban people creating shortages of food and medicine and severely restricting financial and trade opportunities; preventing Cuba from obtaining vital medical equipment and supplies, thus harming the Cuban people that the United States claims to support; and